sigmonsays/urlredirector/README.md

-drop dead simple url redirector service
+drop dead simple url redirector service which uses redis as a backend

 create a new redirect with a post request